vilvadot/vilva.io/src/posts/2019/journey-start.md

 Although the idea of 12 startups in 12 months sounds very interesting to me.
 I'm not going to be as strict.
 My main focus is validating as soon as possible ideas and discard them in favour of new ones if they don't work.

-If projects get traction and I see potential I will work on them as long as necessary.
+If product-building get traction and I see potential I will work on them as long as necessary.
 I see 1 month as a good deadline to validate ideas but I will go with the flow.

 I will be mainly working in small SASS products, nothing that might get out of hand, both B2C and B2B.
 And atleast initially not hiring any talent.